andriyslyusar/SwiftyKeychainKit/README.md

-# SwiftyKeychain
+# SwiftyKeychainKit

-SwiftyKeychain is a simple Swift wrapper for Keychain Services API with the benefits of static typing.
+SwiftyKeychainKit is a simple Swift wrapper for Keychain Services API with the benefits of static typing.
 Define your keys in one place, use value types easily, and get extra safety and convenient compile-time checks for free.

 ## Features
 * Static typing and compile-time checks